Waire History, Family Crest & Coats of Arms

 Waire Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Waire are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
-The variations of the name Waire include: Ware, Wares and others.
+The variations of the name Waire include: Ware, Wares, Delaware, Delawarr and others.

 Early Notables of the Waire family (pre 1700)